puhsh/puhsh/CONTRIBUTING.md

 * Sandbox can be used to create test data.
 Creating test data in Production is highly discouraged.
 * When adding a gem to the Gemfile, be sure to include the version.
 This makes monthly audits easier.
 * All third party front-end plugins should be managed through Bower and our Bowerfile.
 Do not put any plugins in the `app/assets` directory.
+* While not required, it is highly recommended you have karma running in the background alongside PhantomJS.
+This will make developing in AngularJS much easier.